-(m) If a Vesting Condition is not satisfied on or before 31 January 2025, the relevant Performance Rights will immediately and automatically lapse.
-If a vested Performance Right is not exercised on or before 31 January 2027, the relevant Performance Right will immediately and automatically lapse.
+(n) If a Vesting Condition is not satisfied on or before 31 January 2027, the relevant Performance Rights will immediately and automatically lapse.
+If a vested Performance Right is not exercised on or before 31 January 2029, the relevant Performance Right will immediately and automatically lapse.